Is Tha Tian Market worth visiting?

 How much time should I spend at Tha Tian Market?

-Plan 30–60 minutes to browse Tha Tian Market, longer if you stop for a drink or ride the ferry across to Wat Arun.
-Quick visits can be as short as 10–15 minutes between Wat Pho and the pier.
+Plan 30 to 60 minutes to browse Tha Tian Market, longer if you stop for a drink or ride the ferry across to Wat Arun.
+Quick visits can be as short as 10 to 15 minutes between Wat Pho and the pier.

 What nearby attractions can I combine with Tha Tian Market?

-Combine Tha Tian Market with Wat Pho next door, a 3–5 minute ferry hop to Wat Arun, and the Grand Palace (boat or a short ride to Tha Chang, N9); Pak Khlong Talat (flower market at Yodpiman Pier N6/1) and Museum Siam (near MRT Sanam Chai) are also close.
+Combine Tha Tian Market with Wat Pho next door, a 3 to 5 minute ferry hop to Wat Arun, and the Grand Palace (boat or a short ride to Tha Chang, N9); Pak Khlong Talat (flower market at Yodpiman Pier N6/1) and Museum Siam (near MRT Sanam Chai) are also close.
 These make an easy half-day old-town loop.

 Is Tha Tian Market family-friendly?

-Yes—Tha Tian Market is family-friendly, though the dried seafood area can be pungent and floors may be wet, so supervise little ones closely.
-The riverside setting and ferry ride add kid appeal.
+Yes, Tha Tian Market is family-friendly, though the dried seafood area can be pungent and floors may be wet, so supervise little ones closely.
+The riverside setting and ferry ride can add kid appeal.

 What should I bring to Tha Tian Market?